-UV from sunlight excites nanoparticles to kill phytoplankton in lab setting
+UV from sunlight excites nanoparticles to kill phytoplankton

 Microscopic bits of metal – nanoparticles, a thousand times smaller than the thickness of a human hair – have been touted as a biotechnology and manufacturing miracle.
 Among many other applications, they can be used to keep the smell out of sweaty gym clothes, to treat wastewater, and they are being considered as a way to deliver cell-specific cancer drugs.
-However, as a recent experiment shows, the very properties that make nanoparticles so valuable in killing harmful and unpleasant bacteria also kill ocean phytoplankton that regulate the climate and are the base of the oceans’ food chain.
+However, as a recent experiment shows, the UV from sunlight that make nanoparticles so valuable in killing harmful and unpleasant bacteria also kill ocean phytoplankton that regulate the climate and are the base of the oceans’ food chain.

 The study – whose lead author is Robert Miller of the Bren School of Environmental Science and Management at University of California Santa Barbara – was published on January 20, 2012 in the online journal PLoS One.
 It is called “Titanium Dioxide (TiO2) Nanoparticles Are Phototoxic to Marine Phytoplankton.”
 Miller and his colleagues conducted an experiment showing that even normal levels of ultraviolet light (UV) from sunshine are enough to cause titanium dioxide nanoparticles suspended in seawater to kill phytoplankton.

 Phytoplankton are very small marine organisms (most are too small to be seen with the unaided eye) that regulate the global climate by taking up vast quantities of carbon dioxide, or CO2, from the atmosphere via photosynthesis.
 They also serve as the first link in the oceans’ food chain.
 Phytoplankton that are not eaten by other marine creatures end up sinking into the deep ocean, which is one of the only ways carbon is taken out of the atmosphere and naturally stored for thousands of years.